Mix sourdough starter, flour, and salt together. Add 1 cup water, then more as needed to make a moist bread dough.

-Bake at 400°F for 30-60 minutes, depening on loaf size, or until the internal temperature reaches 190° to 210°F. Use an instant-read thermometer inserted into the bottom or side of the loaf.
+Bake at 400°F for 30-60 minutes, depending on loaf size, or until the internal temperature reaches 190° to 210°F. Use an instant-read thermometer inserted into the bottom or side of the loaf.

-Three Critical Steps for a Light and Fluffy Loaf
+3 Critical Steps for Light and Fluffy Sourdough Bread

 #1: Very Active Fresh Sourdough Starter